Christchurch’s water - what’s the story?

 - If you’re interested in Cloud Ocean Water and its consent applications, visit our Water bottling - what's the story? page.

-- If you’re interested in who does what to protect, monitor and supply visit our Christchurch’s drinking water page.
+- If you’re interested in who does what to protect, monitor and supply visit the Our Drinking Water page.

 How much water does Christchurch have?